Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 • Operating a vehicle while high or drunk

 If you have any DUIs on your record, chances are that the prosecution will choose to charge you with a felony.
 If you had a prior DUI and then are accused of manslaughter caused by drunk driving, the charge will be elevated to murder, commonly called a “Watson murder.”
-The reasoning behind this enhanced charge is that you should have learned from your prior DUI course education how dangerous it is to drink and drive.
+The reasoning behind this enhanced charge is that you should have learned from your prior DUI education course how dangerous it is to drink and drive.
 Similarly, if the negligent or unlawful driving behavior was a felony rather than a misdemeanor or infraction, the prosecutors could file murder charges under the California felony murder rule.

 When the accident was caused purposefully for insurance fraud, the charges are always a felony.